Old threads never die. They only hibernate until the next iteration.

-Post by D B Davis Post by Steve Dodds Post by Lynn McGuire
+Post by Robert Carnegie Post by D B Davis Post by Steve Dodds Post by Lynn McGuire

 "19 Best Genetic Engineering Science Fiction Books" by Dan Livingston